C-Stew/c-stew.github.io-old/index.md

-# C Stew - Variety Gamer and Zelda Modder
+# C Stew - Variety Gamer and 3D Design Enthusiast
 -----

 **Hello!
 I'm a computer nerd and variety gamer who's starting to enter the realm of game modding!**